How To Get Toddler To Brush teeth

-13. If your child still resists, get her giggling about toothbrushing to help get her work out her feelings about it.
+13. If your child still resists, get her giggling about brushing.

+to help get her to work out her feelings about it.
 Do this during the day, at a time when you aren't actually brushing and she feels more relaxed.
 For instance, make a game of letting her brush your teeth to reverse the power dynamic and get her giggling, which releases the same pent-up emotions as crying.
 Here's a terrific post from Hand in Hand Parenting about why doing this helps kids: How Special Time Helps With Teeth Brushing.

 Most dentists say that's fine at this age, and since most kids don't like toothpaste, you might experiment to see if that makes your child more open to brushing.
 The other option is to buy a bunch of kids' toothpaste (Toms of Maine for instance, prides itself on more natural ingredients) one after the other, trying them and giving her choices.
 Maybe she will love one and that will give her incentive.

 It can be very helpful to let the child hold a different toothbrush (or even one in each of her hands) while you brush her teeth.
 Let her be in charge of everything you can about brushing -- the toothbrush she chooses, the toothpaste (or not), the song, the position she is in, how many times you have to jump up and down before she's done, etc. Many parents say that simultaneously letting the little one brush their teeth WHILE they brush hers is the best distraction.